YoussefElweshahi/Expert-System/README.md

 # Expert-System
 A python "rule based system" with simple GUI
+This expert system explains the diseases that plants or trees suffer from